-Next, we will together learn how to create and display multi-level navigation menus in AnQiCMS.
+Next, we will learn together how to create and display multi-level navigation menus in AnQiCMS.

 The first step to create a multi-level navigation menu is to set it up in the AnQiCMS backend management interface.
 Here, you can not only define menu items but also plan their hierarchical relationships.

-1. Access navigation settings
+1. Access Navigation Settings

-2. Create navigation categories (optional, but recommended)
+2. Create Navigation Category (optional, but recommended)

 3. Add navigation links: Define menu structure